python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-to validate as one), and false negatives (expressions the author intended to be valid SPDX, but due to a typo or mistake are not), which are otherwise not clearly distinguishable from true positives and negatives, an ambiguity at odds with the goals of this PEP.
+to validate as one), and false negatives (expressions the author intended to be valid SPDX, but due to a typo or mistake are not), which are otherwise not clearly distinguishable from true positives and negatives, an ambiguity at odds with the goals of PEP 639.

-Furthermore, it allows both the existing ``License`` field and the license classifiers to be more easily deprecated, with tools able to cleanly distinguish between packages intending to affirmatively conform to the updated specification in this PEP or not, and adapt their behavior (warnings, errors, etc) accordingly.
+Furthermore, it allows both the existing ``License`` field and the license classifiers to be more easily deprecated, with tools able to cleanly distinguish between packages intending to affirmatively conform to the updated specification in PEP 639 or not, and adapt their behavior (warnings, errors, etc) accordingly.
 Otherwise, tools would either have to allow duplicative and potentially conflicting ``License`` fields and classifiers, or warn/error on the